 The continuous rise of Telemedicine:

 Telemedicine isn’t new.
 It has been in development and used for many decades.
-But the scale on which Telemedicine is implemented in Healthcare today is new.
+However the scale on which Telemedicine is implemented in Healthcare today is new.

 There's no denying the fact that COVID-19 greatly boosted the adoption of Telemedicine.
 But, Telemedicine was doing fairly well in the years preceding the pandemic.